juleswhite/CSX278/Assignments/Asgn2/README.md

 You may also choose to follow the guide linked [here](http://www.uvionicstech.com/blog/development/jhipster-installation-and-build-guide/).
-Once completed, type `yo jhipster` into the command line, upload a screenshot of the output to any image-hosting website, and submit it via [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSfGNnvSN1LOC54gLVoSsFfHPv6KHVt-dVgX_Elnq7dWBEMMpw/viewform)
+Once completed, run `yo jhipster` from the command line, upload a screenshot of the output to any image-hosting website, and submit it via [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSfGNnvSN1LOC54gLVoSsFfHPv6KHVt-dVgX_Elnq7dWBEMMpw/viewform) before class.

  **Setting up your JHipster application (to be completed in class)**